zdelrosario/zdr-site/content/post/2021-12-25-EMA-intro/index.md

 - the inputs `E, L, mu, w` have relatively little effect
 - increasing `h` decreases `g_buckle`
-  - This is the height of the plate; a taller plate is more unsafe.
+  - This is the height of the plate; a taller plate buckles more easily.
 - increasing `t` increases `g_buckle`
-  - This is the thickness of the plate; a thicker plate is safer.
+  - This is the thickness of the plate; a thicker plate is harder to buckle.

-We can better understand how a sinew plot is generated by visualizing the input values (ignoring the outputs).
+We can better understand how a sinew plot is generated by visualizing the input values (not plotting any output values).